Department of Justice

 Examples:

-• The Department of Justice upholds the rule of law, protects civil rights, and values independence, honesty, respect and excellence.
+- The Department of Justice upholds the rule of law, keeps the country safe, and protects civil rights.
+Independence and impartiality, honesty and integrity, respect, and excellence are its core values.

 Conflicts of Interest